 - The first step is to obtain a digital signature certificate (DSC) from the E-MUDHRA portal.
 The DSC is required to file forms on the MCA portal.

-- The next step is to register on the MCA portal to submit the forms as the whole registration process is online.
+- The next step is to register on the MCA portal to submit forms as the whole registration process is online.

 - The third step is to obtain a director identification number (DIN) by filing a SPICe form.

-Documents required for incorporating a public company In India
+Documents required for incorporating a public company in India

-- Director identification number (DIN) of the directors
+- DIN of directors

-- Digital signature certificate (DSC) of the directors
+- DSC of directors

 - Memorandum of association (MOA)